-At the beginning of each year, there’re many pundits, experts, self-proclaimed gurus, and other suspicious characters who’d like to sell you stuff predicting the directions of the Stock Markets.
+At the beginning of each year, there are many pundits, experts, self-proclaimed gurus, and other suspicious characters who’d like to sell you stuff predicting the directions of the Stock Markets.

-As I personally have ample years of experience in the Stock Markets (and know for sure what’s going on), I was asked—by my three friends and my one wife— about my take on 2016.
+As I personally have ample years of experience in the Stock Markets (and thus know for sure what’s going on), I did get asked—by my three friends and my one wife—about my take on 2017.

 Here it is:

 In the next 12 months, the US-stocks will go up and they will go down.
-As will the stocks in Europe, in the Emerging Markets, and even in Singapore.
-And in each trading day, there will be movements, in either direction.
+As will the stocks in Europe, the Emerging Markets, and even Singapore.
+And in each trading day, there will be movements—in either direction.

-Wait, don’t go away.
+Wait, don’t go yet.
 Hear me out first.

-Ok, I might have oversold my advice a tiny weensy bit; nevertheless, I assure you that it’s not to trick you, but to show you how it really is.
+Ok, I might have oversold my advice a tiny weensy bit, nevertheless, I assure you that it is not to trick you, but to show you how it really is.

 2) Confidence in a forecast rises with the amount of information that goes into it.
 Nonetheless, the accuracy of the forecast stays the same.

 3) Investors want to believe in someone – believe me.
-And forecasters want to earn a living.
+Forecasters want to earn a living.
 So one of those groups is going to be disappointed.
 And I think you know which group that would be.

-4) Pundits are people who profess to have knowledge about things that can’t be known, and they have the combination of the skill of actors, the nonsensicality of comedians, the believability of priests, and the credibility of politicians.
+4) Pundits are people who profess to have knowledge about things that can’t be known and they have a combination of the skill of actors, the non-sensicality of comedians, the believability of priests, and the credibility of politicians.

 As Nassim Taleb puts it in his unique and witty style: